yuv-h/littleBot/README.md

 # littleBot
-small bot figure in the screen written in autohotkey
+small bot figure in the screen written in autohotkey.